Jordan James (American football): Professional career

 James was selected by the San Francisco 49ers with the 147th pick in the fifth round of the 2025 NFL draft.
 The 49ers previously acquired the pick in a trade that sent Deebo Samuel to the Washington Commanders.
+He made his first NFL carries in the 41–6 loss to the Seattle Seahawks in the Divisional Round.
+He had six carries for 28 yards to go with a seven-yard reception.